Aditi Rao Hydari to make her debut at Cannes Film Festival | www.lokmattimes.com

 Aditi Rao Hydari to make her debut at Cannes Film Festival

-New Delhi, May 7 A true-blue superstar in her own right, actress Aditi Rao Hydari is set to ...
+Actor Aditi Rao Hydari is all set to make her debut at Cannes Film Festival 2022.

-New Delhi, May 7 A true-blue superstar in her own right, actress Aditi Rao Hydari is set to make her debut at the 75th Cannes Film Festival representing the innovative global smartphone brand vivo India.
+Actor Aditi Rao Hydari is all set to make her debut at Cannes Film Festival 2022.

+Aditi will represent smartphone brand Vivo India at the 75th edition of the festival.

-Speaking on the collaboration actress Aditi Rao Hydari said, "vivo India represents innovation and creativity.
-I'm excited and thrilled to walk the Cannes Film Festival red carpet and represent the brand and India on a global scale.
-As an artist, being a part of a prestigious institution that celebrates cinema is an exhilarating".
+"I am excited and thrilled to walk the red carpet of the Cannes Film Festival to represent the brand and India on the global stage.
+As an artist myself, being a part of a prestigious institution that celebrates cinema is an exhilarating feeling," she said.

-"At vivo, everything we do stems from a place of joy and optimism.
-And the smartphone plays a pivotal role in capturing this joy and making it last forever.
-It is a significant moment for both vivo and Aditi Rao Hydari as we make our debut at Cannes 2022.
-We look forward to capturing her maiden journey to Cannes 2022 on our flagship X80 series' cinematic style video mode and make it a moment to remember," added Yogendra Sriramula, Director Brand Strategy, vivo India.

-Vivo India is geared up to bring a cinematic vision to life by participating in the Cannes Film Festival, which will take place from May 17th to May 28th, 2022, with its latest #MyLifeIsAMovie campaign in collaboration with actress Aditi Rao Hydari.
+Apart from Aditi, actor Deepika Padukone will also attend Cannes 2022 but as a jury member.

+This year's Cannes Film Festival will take place between May 17 to May 26 and the organisers will be axing COVID-19 curbs ahead of its 75th edition.
+They won't be testing attendees, as it did last year, and will not institute a mask mandate.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app